cw: violence, blades, persecution, body control, body horror

 That and the moral high ground aesthetic of wearing haloes around like saints.

-A nano-moment after they warp in she’s phasing her hand through her chassis and coming back with the smoke grenades.
+A splice-moment after they warp in she’s phasing her hand through her chassis and coming back with the smoke grenades.
 Hurls all of them because she doesn’t know if one will be enough.

 She wants to be out of here, closer to the outside Hub.
-She can pick up more armaments later.
+She can pick up more Armata later.

 She sees them hanging threaded, and at the other end of the causal chain, the Recyclers pulling out weapons.
-Nano-honed blades, imbued with proxy auras that crackle in energy burst crosswaving over the smoke, lining the pockets of it with blue light.
+Nanite-honed blades, imbued with proxy auras that crackle in energy burst cross-waving over the smoke, lining the pockets of it with blue light.

 She switches to infrared.
 It’s spotty, but she’s attuned the filters to handle the smoke.
 No matter what, if they haze the area, she’s the one with the clearest sight.
 That’s her safety, and she knows, past the algorithms, maybe she has something else they haven't seen.
 Haven't even come close to, because safety is all she ever wants.

 The Recyclers are trying to cut the smoke away.
-They’ll maybe waste seconds trying to figure their sitch out.
+They’ll maybe waste seconds trying to figure their scene out.
 Then they’ll start moving, looking for clear sight first, a target to cut second.

 She can go backwards, or past them.
 She decides she doesn’t want to change her direction.
 She takes off, the smoke glitching her sight, so she sees her fingers, hybrid rainbows of heat and colour.
 Stabbing in is the sight of pale, pink hands, and another world of black-violet architecture.